binarygary/linkylinkerton/readme.txt

 === linkylinkerton ===
 Contributors: binarygary
-Tags: permalinks, old slug
-Requires at least: 4.0
+Tags: permalinks, old slug, previous slug, alternative permalink, slug Requires at least: 4.0
 Tested up to: 4.4.2
-Stable tag: trunk
+Stable tag: 0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Linkylinkerton adds a column to the table view of all post types that displays slug links that will work for this specific post including ID link and any old slugs.
+Linkylinkerton adds a column to the table view of posts and displays slug links that will work for this post including ID link and any old slugs.

 == Description ==
 Linkylinkerton adds a column to the table view of all post types that displays slug links that will work for this specific post including ID link and any old slugs.